help-me-mom/ng-mocks/README.md

 );
 ```

-For pipes, we can set their handlers as the 2nd parameter of .mock.
+For pipes, we can set their handlers as the 2nd parameter of `.mock`.

 ```typescript
 beforeEach(() =>